ZaDarkSide/simpleStorage/README.md

 # simpleStorage

-This is a fork of [jStorage](http://www.jstorage.org/) that only includes the minimal set of features.
+*simpleStorage* is a fork of [jStorage](http://www.jstorage.org/) that only includes the minimal set of features.

+*simpleStorage* supports all modern browsers (including mobile).
 Older Internet Explorer versions are not supported.

-simpleStorage does not have any dependencies, you can use it as a standalone script (introduces `simpleStorage`) global or as an AMD module (adds no globals).
+*simpleStorage* does not have any dependencies, you can use it as a standalone script (introduces `simpleStorage` global) or as an AMD module (adds no globals).

-simpleStorage is about 1kB in size when minimized and gzipped
+*simpleStorage* is *very small* - about 1kB in size when minimized and gzipped

 ## Usage